Azure/Hadoop-Migrations/docs/Ram-HadoopMigration.md

 In addition, it offers an extensive suite of identity management services which include:

--   # Device registration. {#device-registration.-1 .TOC-Heading}
+- Device registration.

--   # Multi-factor authentication. {#multi-factor-authentication.-1 .TOC-Heading}
+- Multi-factor authentication.

--   # Role-based access control. {#role-based-access-control.-1 .TOC-Heading}
+- Role-based access control.

--   # Self-service group management. {#self-service-group-management.-1 .TOC-Heading}
+- Self-service group management.

--   # Application usage monitoring. {#application-usage-monitoring.-1 .TOC-Heading}
+- Application usage monitoring.

 These services keep your business secure, ensuring only relevant users have access to your most sensitive information.